 The Library has a Chrome cart with full Internet access and two black and white laserjet printers.
-Classes may reserve the computers for specific assignment by signing up here:

-From 7:15-8:15 am and 3:45-5:45 pm, Monday through Friday, the Library is open to the SAFE program for the Learning Center activities.
+Coming Soon: From 7:15-8:15 am and 3:45-5:45 pm, Monday through Friday, the Library is open to the SAFE program for the Learning Center activities.
 (On collaboration days, the Learning Center closes at 4 pm.).
 Tutoring for students is available during this time in the following subjects: English, Math, Social Studies and Spanish.

 Textbooks are available upon request and can be checked out individually.
 Please bring your student ID if you wish to check out a book.
 Teachers may sign up to bring their classes down to check out textbooks.